probe973/nbs-4104b/numeracy/05-problems.md

 In this section, you will apply your numeracy skills to solve common problems.
 You will need to interpret the text to decide which calculations to perform.

-### Analyzing the Problem

-1.  **Identify the Goal:** What is the question actually asking for? (e.g., Difference in price, Final balance, Units to sell).
-2.  **Filter Information:** Ignore numbers that aren't relevant.
-3.  **Choose the Method:** Do you need to add, subtract, find a percentage, or work backwards?

 </div>

 {% include question_numerical.html